Improving generalization to new environments and removing catastrophic forgetting in Reinforcement Learning by using an eco-system of agents: Related work

 \subsection{Catastrophic forgetting}

 To address catastrophic forgetting, most of the literature focuses on three alternatives: (1) making sure the agent retrains on previous tasks (e.g. \cite[Atkinson et al., 2020]{catkinson2020}); (2) modifying weights used for a past task only slowly (cf. \cite[Kickpatrick et al., 2016]{JKickpatrick2016}), or (3) keeping several versions of the neural network with a progressive network architecture (e.g. \cite[Rusu et al., 2016]{AARusu2016}).
 These approaches significantly reduce catastrophic forgetting but cannot completely avoid it, which is the case for our proposed approach.
+Our approach solve this problem at the expense of an additional computational resource cost.
+This cost tends to reduce and sometime even get smaller than the other approaches when the eco-system grows.